Scholarships & Youth Programs

 GLE Scholarships

-The lineworker program scholarship, which was previously funneled through Alpena Community College and Northwest Lineman College, has been expanded to include eligibility for any accredited lineworker program in Michigan.
-Up to six $1,000 scholarships will be awarded annually.
+The lineworker program scholarship, which was previously funneled through Alpena Community College and Northwest Lineman College, has been expanded to include eligibility for any accredited lineworker program in the United States.
+Up to six $1,000 lineworker program scholarships will be awarded annually.

 The scholarships are available for residents of Michigan who have a GPA of at least 2.5 on a 4.0 scale and are enrolled or planning to enroll in an accredited program for the upcoming school year or program term.
-We closed the 2022-23 school year application period with $16,000 in scholarships awarded.
+We awarded $16,000 in scholarships for the 2025-26 school year.

 - Lineworker program scholarship application